 Our dedicated admissions team in New York is here to help guide you through every part of the process.
 If you need assistance, please email email@example.com.

-- Applications: For the entering class of 2021, the application will be available on our website on July 15th.
-Applications will be accepted on a rolling basis.
+- Applications: The application for the entering class of 2021 is available on our website.
+The application for the entering class of 2022 will be available on our website on July 15th.
+Applications are accepted on a rolling basis.

 - Priority consideration for scholarships: January 31, 2021